-Basically, your Digital Executor is someone you designate to help settle your digital estate, and it could be the same Executor/s of your Last Will and Testament.
+Your Digital Executor is someone you designate to help settle your digital estate, and it could be the same Executor/s of your last will.

-You need to consider how this person/these people can access your digital assets to be dealt with as you state in your digital Will.
+It would be best to consider how this person/these people could access your digital assets to be dealt with, as you state in your digital Will.

-Decide What You Want Done With These Assets
+Decide What You Want to be Done With These Assets

 How should each asset be handled?

 Depending on the nature of the property, the way you want different types of digital property managed may vary.
-While you may want some assets to be archived and saved, you may want others to be deleted or erased, while others should be transferred to family members, friends, or business colleagues.
-For each digital account or asset that you have, specify how you’d like your Digital Executor to handle that asset.
-While your wishes may conflict with some companies’ terms of service, it’s still valuable to your Executor to know what your wishes are.
+While you may want some assets to be archived and saved, others to be deleted or erased, while others should be in transfer to family members, friends, or business colleagues.
+For each digital account or asset, specify how you’d like your Digital Executor to handle that asset.
+While your wishes may conflict with some companies’ terms of service, it’s still valuable to your Executor to know your wishes.

 Do any of the assets have monetary value?

-If so, you may want to instruct your Executor to handle those assets in a specific way.
+If so, you should be able to instruct your Executor to handle those assets in a specific way.
 For example, should revenue-generating assets be transferred to people who will continue to manage the accounts?
-Should credits or points or cash values be redeemed?
-Should online stores you manage be immediately shut down, shut down after all items are sold, or transferred to someone who can continue to manage the store?
-If assets will continue to generate revenue, it’s worth thinking about where that money is going, and who will be able to access it after you’re gone.
+Should credits or points, or cash values be redeemed?
+Should online stores you manage be immediately shut down, shut down after all items are sold, or transferred to someone who can continue to work the store?
+If assets continue to generate revenue, it’s worth thinking about where that money is going and who will be able to access it after you’re gone.

 Difficulties to overcome

-There are a few obstacles to bear in mind when it comes to digital Wills.
+There are a few obstacles to consider when it comes to digital Wills.

-Make sure you include all the information needed and that all passwords are listed – and kept updated (passwords, user names etc.) Without them, online accounts cannot be accessed.
+Please ensure you include all the information needed and that all passwords are listed and kept updated (passwords, usernames etc. Without them, online accounts will not be accessible.

-Some websites such as Google, Facebook and Instagram provide the ability to activate a digital heir.
-This allows your trusted contact to carry out your final wishes.
-Make sure you record in your digital will where you have used these features.
+Some websites such as Google, Facebook, and Instagram provide the ability to activate a digital heir.
+I want to let your trusted contact know so you can fulfil your final wishes.
+Please make sure you record in your digital will where you have used these features.

-In Google there is an Inactive Account Manager feature that lets you pick up to 10 trusted contacts who will be notified if your account goes inactive and will be given access to your data (with your permission).
-Facebook and Instagram allow you to select someone so they can memorialize your page.
+In Google, an Inactive Account Manager feature lets you pick up to 10 trusted contacts who will be notified if your account goes inactive and will be allowed access to your data (with your permission).
+Facebook and Instagram will enable you to select someone so they can memorialise your page.

-Be aware, many web services do not offer an automated process for handling accounts after death, so accessibility to your passwords by digital heirs through a digital Will is really important.
+Be aware many web services do not offer an automated process for handling accounts after death, so accessibility to your passwords by digital heirs through a digital Will is essential.

 Store this Information in a secure-but-accessible location!

-No matter how you decide to store your digital estate plan, you’ll want to be sure that the people who need to know where the plan is actually know.
-It’s generally a good idea to tell one or two people who you trust—your spouse, your adult children, or your Digital Executor, for example—where the plan is located and how to access it.
+No matter how you decide to store your digital estate plan, you’ll want to be sure that the people who need to know where the goal is known.
+It’s generally a good idea to tell one or two people you trust—your spouse, your adult children, or your Digital Executor, for example—where the plan is and how to access it.

-This way, when the time comes, the people who need to access the plan you’ve made can find the plan and access it.
+This way, when the time comes, the people who need to access the plan you’ve made can find and access it.